The risks and rewards of AI in physical security

 Making sense of all the data |

 The volume of video and data collected by physical security systems continues to grow.
 This can make it challenging for operators to process and act on information effectively.
-AI-enabled applications can help you gain new insights from this data.
+AI-enabled applications can provide new insights from this data to help improve efficiency and safety.
 The result?
 Enhanced problem-solving and better decision-making.

-Retailers, for instance, can use AI to better understand customer behavior.
+AI can help organizations achieve various goals.
+For example, it can detect threats more quickly and then automate responses, such as building evacuation procedures.
+Retailers can use AI to better understand customer behavior.
 Other organizations might use it to streamline parking or track occupancy levels.
 AI-enabled tools like directional flow and people counting analytics use data to help identify bottlenecks, all while ensuring compliance with safety regulations.

-Enhancing forensic search |
+Enhancing video investigations |

 Strengthening cybersecurity |